 Can compression garments improve your quality of life and help you become healthier?
-People sometimes aren’t sure if they should be using compression socks, stockings, or other supportive garments.
+People sometimes aren’t sure if they should be using Compression Socks and Stockings, or other supportive garments.
 Even before you consult with your doctor in Toronto, you can start learning about the potential benefits of compression wear.

 Managing and Treating Lymphedema